Ivan Kravtsov

-Ivan Yevgenyevich Kravtsov (Іван Яўгеньевіч Краўцоў; born June 10, 1989, in Minsk, Belarusian SSR) is a political activist, architect, manager, executive secretary of the Coordination Council of the Belarusian Opposition, member of the organising committee of the party "Razam" and the team of presidential candidate in 2020 Belarusian elections Viktar Babaryka.
+Ivan Yevgenyevich Kravtsov (Іван Яўгеньевіч Краўцоў; born June 10, 1989) is a political activist, architect, manager, executive secretary of the Coordination Council of the Belarusian Opposition, member of the organising committee of the party "Razam" and the team of presidential candidate in 2020 Belarusian elections Viktar Babaryka.

 Early life

 Ivan was born in Minsk on June 10, 1989.
 His mother, Kravtsova Lyudmila, is a Belarusian pop artist and singer.
 His father, Yevgeny Kravtsov (deceased in 2012), was a shareholder and chairman of MinskComplexBank, a Minsk-based commercial bank, liquidated in 2005.
 Grandmother, Kravtsova Halina, is a professor of economics at BSEU.

 Career

 Pre-politics

 Ivan is also a founder and art director of Architectural bureau 35, based in Minsk.
 Until May 2019, Ivan Kravtsov worked as Chief Strategy Officer at Minsk Watch Factory "Luch."

 2020 Belarusian presidential election

 In May 2020, Ivan Kravtsov joined the campaign team of Belarusian banker and presidential candidate in the 2020 Belarusian presidential elections Viktar Babaryka, as public relations executive manager.
 On July 28, 2020, together with Maria Kalesnikava and other Viktar Babaryka team members, he petitioned the KGB of Belarus for a change of restraining order of Viktar.

 After the election day, on August 18, 2020, political and civic activists formed the Coordination Council.
 The Coordination Council members aimed at holding talks with the Belarusian authorities on a peaceful transfer of power.
 Ivan joined the Coordination Council as its Executive Secretary.

 On September 1, 2020, Kravtsov was summoned for questioning in the Investigative Committee of the Republic of Belarus.
 He was interviewed as a witness within the frame of a criminal inquiry under Article 361 of the Criminal Code of Belarus (organization of an extremist group).